MarzioVallero/Computational-Intelligence/README.md

 ## Installation

-Each python script or pyhton notebook can be downloaded as a standalone script and run.
+Each Python script or Python notebook can be downloaded as a standalone script and run.

 ## Usage